 Our neurosurgeons, neurologists and other medical experts work together to decide on the best type of surgery for you after careful assessment of your individual case and testing results.

 About 60 percent of all people with epilepsy have temporal lobe epilepsy.
 The temporal lobe is one of four sections that make up the cerebrum, the largest part of a human brain.
 For those patients who do not respond to medication, surgeries removing a small part of the temporal lobe of their brain — while avoiding damage to areas responsible for critical brain functions — can significantly reduce or stop their seizures.

 There are two primary surgeries that treat temporal lobe epilepsy: anterior temporal lobectomy and selective amygdalohippocampectomy, or SAH.

-Anterior temporal lobectomy (ATL) is the most common type of surgery to control seizures that do not respond to medications.
+Anterior temporal lobectomy is the most common type of surgery to control seizures that do not respond to medications.
 In this procedure, your surgeon removes a small portion of the anterior, or front, of the temporal lobe of the brain — which is a common place for seizures to start.

 In selective amygdalohippocampectomy, or SAH, your surgeon removes only small portions of the medial, or inner, part of the temporal lobe of the brain.

 OHSU is one of only a few dozen centers in the United States that performs an advanced new procedure called laser ablation surgery for epilepsy.
 With this minimally invasive surgery, a laser fiber is guided from a small hole in the patient’s skull to the area of the brain where the seizures originate — often in the temporal lobe.
 Surgeons are aided by intraoperative magnetic resonance imaging, which gives a real-time picture of the brain as the laser is guided.